Eight Years of Rider Measurement in the Android Malware Ecosystem: Evolution and Lessons Learned: Analysis of Android Riders

 Figure~\ref{fig:timeline-A} shows behaviors related to generic actions such as File System (FS) actions or OS-related APIs.
-FS- and OS-related behaviors are typically found in families that attempt to execute an exploit~\cite{aafer2013droidapiminer} These behaviors include the use of API calls such as \texttt{Process.killProcess()} or \texttt{Process.myPid()}.
+FS- and OS-related behaviors are typically found in families that attempt to execute an exploit~\cite{aafer2013droidapiminer}.
+These behaviors include the use of API calls such as \texttt{Process.killProcess()} or \texttt{Process.myPid()}.
 Also, \behavior{IO} operations such as \texttt{File.mkdir()} are used in preparation to the exploitation.
-Most of these behaviors have increased sharply over the last few years all the way to 75\% for \texttt{Process.myPid()} or 80\% for \texttt{File.mkdir()}.
+Other \behavior{IO} operations shown in this category (e.g., \texttt{File.ListFiles()}) are commonly used by ransomware.
+We present a case study that illustrate how ransomware makes use of sensitive APIs in \S\ref{sec:casestudy:ransomeware}.
+Some of these behaviors (such as \texttt{Process.killProcess()}) have increased steadily only up to about 55\%.
+Other behaviors have increased more sharply over the last few years, such as \texttt{Process.\-myPid()} to all the way to 75\%. \paragraph{Network Communication}